 The course for AQA Drama is both engaging and challenging.
 Students will study, and develop a clear understanding of, the Arts Sector, and we regularly visit the theatre.
-Students who study Drama will also be viable to join the annual London trip.
 We explore approaches to Drama in both scripted and devised performances including the influence of various practitioners on performance.
 There are also options for students who prefer to pursue stagecraft - light, sound, costume or stage design.

-Component 1: Understanding Drama - Written Examination (40%)

-Exploring and analysing both the creation of live theatre in performance and the renowned play The Crucible by Arthur Miller.
+Component 1: Understanding Drama - Written Examination (40%) Exploring and analysing both the creation of live theatre in performance and the renowned play The Crucible by Arthur Miller.

-Component 2: Devising Drama - Practical Performance with Devising Log (40%)

-Development of an original piece of drama based on an initial stimulus with an accompanying log explaining your process and decisions.
+Component 2: Devising Drama - Practical Performance with Devising Log (40%) Development of an original piece of drama based on an initial stimulus with an accompanying log explaining your process and decisions.

-Component 3: Texts in Practice - Practical Examination (20%)

-Performance of two extracts from a contemporary scripted play.
+Component 3: Texts in Practice - Practical Examination (20%) Performance of two extracts from a contemporary scripted play.